strimzi/strimzi.github.io/_posts/2020-01-06-using-strimzi-with-amazon-nlb-loadbalancers.md

 ## Are there any real advantages?

-When it comes to Strimzi and Kafka, the main advantages of the Network load balancers over the Classic LBs would  probably be the price and the possibility of using a single load balancer instance for many listeners.
+When it comes to Strimzi and Kafka, the main advantages of the Network load balancers over the Classic load balancers would probably be the price and the possibility of using a single load balancer instance for many listeners.

 However, there are also some disadvantages: